bitsii/beBase/README.md

 https://git-scm.com/download/win

-(the rest of the instructions assume running in terminal after performing the above on windows this means opening the shell installed when git-scm installed)
+(the rest of the instructions assume running in terminal after performing the above on windows this means opening the shell installed with git-scm, not the standard windows command prompt)

 create and enter a working directory of your choosing (cd $HOME;mkdir Workspace - possibly) git clone https://gitlab.com/bitsii/beBase.git